lunstb/changepp-slackbot/commands.md

 Salomon: library borrow_book ABC

-3. `library donate_book ISBN`
+4. `library approve_request ISBN`

-Adds specified book to library.
+Approvies borrow request between the onwer of the book and the requester

 ## Internship Functionality